bneveret/cse210-05/README.md

 - directing: a folder containing the files to direct the game including director.py.
 - services: a folder containing the files that show and receive information from the user.
 - shared: a folder containing the utility files for the any class to use in the game.
+- sounds: a folder containing the sound files.
 - director.py: a file containing all info relating to the "Director" class.
 - keyboard_service.py: a file that intereprets user's keyboard input using the "KeyboardService" class.
 - video_service.py: a file that draws the game window and shows the user any information they need using the "VideoService" class.